Oncurrent/zeno/README.md

 * `:zeno/server` doesn't support sharing since the data at this path comes with the hard coded behavior of being accessible by the server only.

+In short, only non-`:zeno/client` data roots support access control.
+Data roots meaning ones that are meant to store application data like `:zeno/crdt` and `:zeno/online`.

 Zeno will throw an exception rather than allow you to use one of the above roots that doesn't support sharing in a path assigned to a sharing group.

 ### Sharing Groups
 A sharing group is simply a grouping of members (individual actors and soon